This page is continued from Tenancy:

 6. The number of people who stay, work, or live in a room or building at the same time.

-occupant.
-(16c) 1.
+occupant: (16c) 1.
 Someone who has possessory rights in, or control over, certain property or premises.
-2. Someone who acquires title by occupancy. -Also termed occupier.
+2. Someone who acquires title by occupancy. — aka occupier.

-P general occupant.
-(18c) Someone who occupies land in the interim arising after the death of a par autre vie tenant but before the death of the person who serves as the measuring life for the estate.
-0 ‘lhe pur autre vie tenant does not state who may occupy the land after the death of the first tenant; the land can be occupied by the first possessor of the land. ~Also termed common occupant.
+general occupant – (18c) Someone who occupies land in the interim arising after the death of a par autre vie tenant but before the death of the person who serves as the measuring life for the estate. * The pur autre vie tenant does not state who may occupy the land after the death of the first tenant; the land can be occupied by the first possessor of the land. — aka common occupant.
 Cf. CESTUI QUE VIE.

-r special occupant.
-(18c) A person specifically designated in a conveyance as being entitled to a life estate if the conveyee dies before the end of the life estate; specif., a par autre vie tenant’s heir who occupies land in the interim between the death of the tenant and the death of the person who serves as the measuring life for the estate.
-0 A special occupancy can arise when the grant to the pur autre vie tenant provides that possession is for the life of the tenant, then to the tenant’s heirs.
+special occupant – (18c) A person specifically designated in a conveyance as being entitled to a life estate if the conveyee dies before the end of the life estate; specif., a par autre vie tenant’s heir who occupies land in the interim between the death of the tenant and the death of the person who serves as the measuring life for the estate. * A special occupancy can arise when the grant to the pur autre vie tenant provides that possession is for the life of the tenant, then to the tenant’s heirs.

-2. The possession, control, or use of real property; 0CCU~
+2. The possession, control, or use of real property; 0CCUPANCY.

-p belligerent occupation.
-(1864) The seizure and control of territory by hostile forces.
-0 Adding the adjective belligerent to the noun occupation makes the phrase more unambiguously pejorative.
+belligerent occupation – (1864) The seizure and control of territory by hostile forces. * Adding the adjective belligerent to the noun occupation makes the phrase more unambiguously pejorative.

 4. The period during which territory seized by military force is held.